 Pricing

-Web hosts aren’t always as transparent about web hosting costs as you might like, especially when you’re budgeting carefully.
-We’re going to break down the difference between Bluehost vs HostGator when it comes to your hosting cost — not just initially, but over the longer term.
+Web hosts aren’t always as transparent about hosting costs as you might like, especially when budgeting carefully.
+We will break down the difference between Bluehost vs. HostGator when it comes to your hosting cost — not just initially, but over the longer term.

 With both HostGator and Bluehost, you’ll get the best value if you sign up for 3 years in advance.

-The “introductory” price you pay will only apply for your initial 3 years (or 1 year, if you sign up for a single year instead).
+The “introductory” price will only apply for your initial 3 years (or 1 year if you sign up for a single year instead).
 After that, you need to pay the standard rate.
 This is standard across all web hosts.

-Basically, you’ll have a larger bill after your initial term.
+You’ll have a larger bill after your initial term.
 By that point, you’ll probably be making money from your website.
-Still, it’s important to know what you’re going to need to pay.
+Still, it’s essential to know what you’ll need to pay.

 Here’s the initial price, assuming you opt for the cheapest plan in each case.

-And here’s the pricing comparison between Bluehost vs HostGator once your initial term expires:
+And here’s the pricing comparison between Bluehost and HostGator once your initial term expires:

-HostGator also has a slightly more generous money-back guarantee than Bluehost, offering you 45 days to claim a refund — Bluehost’s guarantee is limited to 30 days.
+HostGator also offers a slightly more generous money-back guarantee than Bluehost, offering 45 days to claim a refund—Bluehost’s guarantee is limited to 30 days.

-However, it’s worth remembering that you don’t have to take up your free domain straight away with Bluehost, which gives you the possibility of using this 30 day period as a Bluehost free trial.
+However, it’s worth remembering that you don’t have to take up your free domain straight away with Bluehost.
+You can use this 30-day period as a Bluehost free trial.

-(With HostGator, you need to either miss out on a free domain completely, or register it, then risk having to pay for it if you do decide to get a refund.)
+(With HostGator, you need to either miss out on a free domain completely or register it, then risk paying for it if you decide to get a refund.)

 Winner: HostGator

-Both Bluehost and HostGator offer great value, high-quality web hosting.
+Both Bluehost and HostGator offer great value and high-quality web hosting.

-There’s not a huge amount to choose between them, as Bluehost’s slightly more expensive hosting is made up for by its superior customer service and slightly better performance.
+There’s not much to choose between them, as Bluehost’s slightly more expensive hosting is made up for by its superior customer service and slightly better performance.

 Ready to create your website?
 Head over to Bluehost or HostGator to buy your hosting package and get started.